Subtitles and Transcript

 3:44 And you've heard of serotonin, of course, in the context of diseases like depression and anxiety.
 You've heard of SSRIs, which are drugs that are used to treat these diseases.
 And in order to understand how serotonin works, it's critical to understand where the serontonin machinery is.
 And antibody stainings like this one can be used to understand that sort of question.

 4:04 I'd like to leave you with the following thought: Green fluorescent protein and antibodies are both totally natural products at the get-go.
-They were evolved by nature in order to get a jellyfish to glow green for whatever reason, or in order to detect the code protein of an invading virus, for example.
+They were evolved by nature in order to get a jellyfish to glow green for whatever reason, or in order to detect the coat protein of an invading virus, for example.
 And only much later did scientists come onto the scene and say, "Hey, these are tools, these are functions that we could use in our own research tool palette."
 And instead of applying feeble human minds to designing these tools from scratch, there were these ready-made solutions right out there in nature developed and refined steadily for millions of years by the greatest engineer of all.
 Thank you.
 (Applause)